Summer201D/pathfinder-wotr-multiplayer/docs/dev/mods.md

 As a result, the multiplayer assemblies must already be loaded.
 Otherwise, a `TypeLoadException` will occur.

-Unfortunately, UnityModManager does not provide explicit control over load order, so the only reliable workaround is **folder naming**.

 ---
 ### Disclaimer: any contracts/api is not final and may change without further notice.
 ---